 Once the material is sorted and removed, analysis proceeds using a variety of other microscopic techniques.
 Synthetic fibers are initially identified using the polarized light microscope.
 Examinations and comparisons can be conducted using the laboratory comparison microscope.
 More sophisticated chemical analysis on fibers and paints can be conducted using the micro-Fourier Transform Infrared Spectrometer.
 If the fibers or paints are colored these can be spectrally compared on the Visible Microspectrophotometer.

 A Pyrolysis Gas Chromatograph-Mass Spectrometer can be used to identify polymers.
-Solid materials such as paints, fibers and plastics are heated, broken down and volatilized.
-Based upon the molecular fragments observed, the material can be identified.
+Solid materials such as paints, fibers, and plastics are heated, broken down, and volatilized.
+Based on the molecular fragments observed, the material can be identified.

 Impression Trace Evidence

 Other examples of impressions examined by the section may include those produced by fabrics.
 These can be found in a wide variety of cases.
-They may occur imbedded in the paint of a car involved in a hit and run case or transferred from an article of bloody clothing at a crime scene.
-These can be photographically documented, enhanced and subsequently linked back to clothing worn by the victim.
+They may occur embedded in the paint of a car involved in a hit-and-run case or transferred from an article of bloody clothing at a crime scene.
+These can be photographically documented, enhanced, and subsequently linked back to clothing worn by the victim.

 Gunshot Residue on Clothing and Other Items

-Trace evidence examiners use microscopy to identify propellant residue particles deposited on clothing and on other items.
-This residue is produced when a gun is discharged, and mainly consists of burned and partially burned gunpowder, vaporous lead and other materials.
-Non-visible residue can be developed using various wet chemical techniques such as the Modified Griess Test and the Sodium Rhodizinate Test.
+Trace evidence examiners use microscopy to identify propellant residue particles deposited on clothing and other items.
+This residue is produced when a gun is discharged and mainly consists of burned and partially burned gunpowder, vaporous lead, and other materials.
+Non-visible residue can be developed using various wet chemical techniques such as the Modified Griess Test and the Sodium Rhodizonate Test.
 This information, as well as the type of pattern observed, can be used by investigators to determine the approximate distance between the victim and the shooter.

 Forensic Garage